-Leveraging the power of game engines and the visualization capabilities of VR, we are working on solutions like our Beehive virtual directors toolkit, that addresses some of the roadblocks currently in place.
+Leveraging the power of game engines and the visualization capabilities of VR, we are working on solutions like our Beehive virtual collaboration, sync and review solution, that addresses some of the roadblocks currently in place.
 Beehive combines real-time motion capture and real-time rendering technologies to let filmmakers see their entire virtual set, characters, and assets as though they were live action, thereby significantly reducing iteration times on set.
 Perhaps more importantly, it also allows for virtual collaboration, where multiple members of the crew can all experience this virtual set as a shared environment in VR.
 This lets the director work side by side with people like the DP, art director, or production designer within the VR space to adjust the overall set and elements such as lighting, materials, and surfaces in real-time as needed.

 Thanks to VR, the team can still collaborate on the fly even from multiple locations – the crew can be shooting on a stage in Vancouver while the art department updates the virtual set from Los Angeles while the director is in an office in London.

 This real-time, virtual visualization capability on set trickles down to the post process as well.
 As more iteration and adjustment can be done on set, the VFX team gets a head start in knowing what the final CG environments and other elements should look like.
 By incorporating a game engine into their VFX workflow, artists can also iterate and get to final frame more quickly.